 The EPS growth rate for the current quarter, 380.00% must be greater than or equal to the historical growth which is -4.40%.
 ARCC would therefore pass this test.

 Companies must show persistent yearly earnings growth.
 To fulfill this requirement a company's earnings must increase each year for a five year period.
 ARCC, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $2.21, $1.83, $1.94, $1.20, and $1.51, fails this test.

 LONG-TERM EPS GROWTH: [FAIL]

 A final criterion is that a company must not have a high level of debt.
 A high level of total debt, due to high interest expenses, can have a very negative effect on earnings if business moderately turns down.
 If a company does have a high level, an investor may want to avoid this stock altogether.
-ARCC's Debt/Equity (65.25%) is considered high relative to its industry (42.88%) and fails this test.
+ARCC's Debt/Equity (75.00%) is not considered high relative to its industry (97.86%) and passes this test.